Part II. U.S. Embassy Information

 (5) Exportation of Human Remains: Returning a body to the U.S. can take several days or more depending on the circumstances.
 Families should coordinate their plans for a funeral service with both the U.S. and Dominican funeral homes.
 The family should provide the Dominican funeral home with the name and telephone number of the funeral home in the U.S. where the remains will be received.
 The two funeral homes will coordinate the rest of the process.
 All the documents and permits required to ship remains are usually obtained and prepared by the local funeral home.
 The family of the deceased is responsible for all costs associated with this process.

 (6) Exportation of Human Remains/Ashes: Cremation may take several days or more depending on the location of the remains and the funeral home’s schedule.
-The cost for preparation, cremation and air shipment of ashes to the United States is approximately US$2,000.
+The cost for preparation, cremation and air shipment of ashes to the United States varies between funeral homes.
 Cremated remains, with a consular mortuary certificate, can be shipped as air freight on a commercial flight.
 The Transportation Security Administration has specific rules on traveling with crematory remains as carry-on items.
 Federal Express and DHL will not ship cremated remains.
 U.S. Embassy APO (Army Post Office), FPO (Fleet Post Office), DPO (Diplomatic Post Office), and diplomatic pouch cannot be used for shipment of cremated remains.

 (7) Costs: The estimated charges below are based on the current exchange rate.
-The costs listed below are estimates provided by the three principal funeral homes in the country in February of 2018.
+The costs listed below are estimates provided by the two principal funeral homes in the country in May of 2023.
 These estimates are subject to change without notice.
 Clients should be aware that extra charges may apply.

 (8) Exhumation and Shipment: Under Dominican law, exhumation of interred remains is permitted after five years have passed.
 However, the Attorney General may grant exemptions to this restriction under certain circumstances.
 Exhumed remains may be exported to the U.S. or other countries.
 The first step in pursuing the exhumation of remains is to contact a funeral home.